sebastianpech/PrePostCall.jl/README.md

 ERROR: The return value is Inf
 ```

+### Example with a mutable struct

 In the following toy example you have a `mutable struct` where one field can either be an `Int` or `nothing`.
 A function that is called with this `mutable struct` should only be usable if the field is **not** `nothing`.
 Another function that is called with this `mutable struct` should only be usable if the field is **not** `nothing` and **at least** has a value of `3`.
-(This example is minimized to show the illustrated the usage of PrePostCall.)
+(This example is minimized to illustrated the usage of PrePostCall.)

 First define the struct: